Private 40104 James William Sanders

 Medal entitlement: British War Medal, Victory Medal.

-Soldier's Papers at National Archives did not survive.
+Soldier's Papers at National Archives survived and transcribed.

 Not commemorated on any Tipton memorial.